adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Hee-haw!
 You deserve punishment, rather than reward," said the shaggy man, sorrowfully.

 "If you will give us some supper and a place to sleep tonight," said Dorothy to the King, "I’ll ask Ozma to invite you."

 "Good!
 Hee-haw!
 Excellent!" cried Kik-a-bray, much pleased.
 "You will all have fine suppers and good beds.
-What food do you prefer, a bran mash or **ripe oats in the shell**1?"
+What food do you prefer, a bran mash or **ripe oats in the shell** (спелый овёс в шелухе)?"

 "Neither one," replied Dorothy, promptly.

-" We’d like some dewdrops and mist-cakes," said Polychrome.
+"We’d like some dewdrops and mist-cakes," said Polychrome.

 "I prefer apples and a ham sandwich," declared the shaggy man.